 We arranged a massage after dinner and at 9pm two old local ladies turned up and gave us a shiatsu overhaul whilst chatting and laughing all the time. were they laughing at us western tight weaklings ? we will never know.

 We had a lovely sunny day on the Sunday and spent it wandering through Yoro Park from the Waterfall down and back being entertained by the locals and a fantastic Drum band who were playing at The Waterfall.

 We were the only Euro types in the whole Park and environs as it was a real locals weekend place to go and picnic, play, hike, walk, bike and be seen.

 I felt like a voyuer at times but the zoom lens and the fantastic subject matter made it worth it.

 The Princess Shrine at Yoro Park near the hot springs.

-Hints the coffee pot man at Yoro falls
+There were children everywhere having a ball and the coffee pot man at Yoro falls was really funny guy.

 A well placed bowl and doing my best japanese squinty eyes in the hot tub.